resonatehq/docs/docs/sdks/typescript.md

 ### Registering and Running Functions

-To leverage Resonate's capabilities, first register your function with the Resonate object using `resonate.register()`.
-Provide a unique function ID and a function pointer to your local function.
-Once registered, you can invoke the registered function using `resonate.run()` by passing the function's ID, a unique identifier (UID) for the specific execution, and any required arguments.
+To leverage Resonate's capabilities:

+1. Register your function with the Resonate object using `resonate.register()`.
+Provide a function unique identifier (UID) and a function pointer to your local function.
+2. Once registered, you can invoke the registered function using `resonate.run()` by passing the function's UID, a UID for the specific execution, and any required arguments.

 ```ts
 import { Resonate, Context } from "@resonatehq/sdk";